PoCInnovation/Workshops/software/28.Gin/README.md

 - [GORM](https://github.com/go-gorm/gorm)

-And if you still want to play around with Go and all its usages, you can take a look at other cool Go features like [goroutine](https://go.dev/tour/concurrency) or [generics](https://go.dev/doc/tutorial/generics) :rocket:
+And if you still want to play around with Go and all its usages, you can take a look at other cool Go features like [goroutine](https://go.dev/tour/concurrency) or [generics](https://go.dev/doc/tutorial/generics) 🚀

 ## Authors